-The University of Denver has a proud athletic tradition that compliments the schools academic endeavors.
-In its history, DU has won 33 national championships and enables student-athletes to compete on 18 Division 1 teams.
+The University of Denver has a proud athletic tradition that compliments the school’s academic endeavors.
+In its history, DU has won 34 national championships and enables student-athletes to compete on 18 Division 1 teams.
 The Pioneers pursue championships, excel academically, and represent both the University and their respective conferences to the best of their abilities.

-- Developing comprehensive training programs for teams and individual varsity student-athletes based upon sport specific needs.
+- Developing customized training programs for individual student-athletes

-- Maintaining current knowledge base of advances in the area of weight training, cardiovascular conditioning, speed training, and nutrition.
+- Maintaining current knowledge base of advances in the areas of weight training, cardiovascular conditioning, speed training and nutrition

 Knowledge, Skills, and Abilities

 - Ability to prioritize a high volume of work and perform efficiently